practicalcomputerscience/MicrobenchmarkGPHLlanguages/03 - source code/04 - logic programming/Prolog/README.md

 Add to your PATH in the _.bashrc_ file for example: _PATH=$PATH:~/scripts/Prolog/ECLiPSe/eclipse_basic_7.2_4/bin/x86_64_linux_ and activate it: _$ source ~/.bashrc_

-You may test it with starting its command-line interface: _$ eclipse_
+You may test ECLiPSe with starting its command-line interface: _$ eclipse_

 The _RUNME_ script can be run repeatedly, if things went wrong.